 How to Make Organic Bath Salts With Essential Oils

 Aromatic baths are a wonderful natural alternative to modern medicine when it comes to treating common ailments and mood swings.
 You will find many types of sea salt beauty products on the market today that can easily be made at home.
 Salts for the bath alone have many therapeutic properties.
-The most popular areas salts come from include the Himalayas, the Dead Sea, the Pacific Ocean, the Mediterranean Sea and the Great Salt Lake in Utah, USA.
+The most popular areas salts come from including the Himalayas, the Dead Sea, the Pacific Ocean, the Mediterranean Sea, and the Great Salt Lake in Utah, USA.
 Each kind plays a particular role in the health of our body and skin.

-Diseases such as a psoriasis and atopic dermatitis are actually treated with high concentrations of sea salt in water; this is why many people with these and other skin ailments go to the Dead Sea for therapy.
+Diseases such as psoriasis and atopic dermatitis are actually treated with high concentrations of sea salt in water; this is why many people with these and other skin ailments go to the Dead Sea for therapy.
 Other physical benefits from sea salts include the stimulation of natural circulation, relief from athlete’s foot, removing corns and calluses, and relaxation of tense and aching muscles.
 Rheumatism and arthritis, as well as chronic lower back pain, can be cured with high concentrations of sea salt in water.